rinikerlab/lightweight-registration/docs/source/gettingstarted.rst

 lwreg's Basic Functionality
 ---------------------------
-There are four basic operations provides by the lwreg package that can either by called via the Python API or the command line interface:
+There are four basic operations provided by the lwreg package that can either by called via the Python API or the command line interface:

 .. list-table:: Basic operations
    :widths: 10 30